'Now You See Me 3' Stars Isla Fisher & Rosamund Pike Love Ariana Greenblatt As Much As We All Do

 RP: Eminem.

-AG: I was gonna say Charlie XCX.
+AG: I was gonna say Charli XCX.
 Or Billie [Eilish], because she's a siren so she'll lure your brain like Merritt [McKinney, played by Woody Harrelson].
 She’ll do some mentalism.

 RP: That’s four horsemen right there.